litmuschaos/litmus-docs/website/docs/litmus-installation-namespace.md

 > **Note:** Litmus uses Kubernetes CRDs to define chaos intent.
 Helm3 handles CRDs better than Helm2.
 Before you start running a chaos experiment, verify if Litmus is installed correctly.

-- The cluster-admin or an equivalent user with the right permissions are required to install them CRDs upfront.
-To apply LitmusCRDs:
+The cluster-admin or an equivalent user with the right permissions are required to install the CRDs upfront.
+To apply LitmusCRDs, run the command below.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/litmuschaos/litmus/master/litmus-portal/litmus-portal-crds.yml